CNBC Awards

 GRI offers modular reporting standards, including sector-specific guidelines, that companies can adapt to their needs.
 Businesses report on economic, environmental, and social impacts using GRI metrics, ensuring transparency for stakeholders.

 SASB provides industry-specific sustainability reporting standards that help companies disclose ESG information relevant to financial performance.
-These standards are particularly useful for investors looking for financially material ESG data.
+These standards are beneficial for investors looking for financially material ESG data.

 SASB works by defining ESG factors that impact financial performance in 77 different industries.
-Companies use SASB standards to disclose sustainability risks and opportunities directly affecting their business value.
+Companies use SASB standards to disclose sustainability risks and opportunities that directly affect their business value.

 TCFD is a framework developed to help companies report climate-related financial risks and opportunities.
 Investors and regulators widely use it to assess the impact of climate change on businesses.